arras-energy/gridlabd/docs/User manual/2 - Designing GridLAB-D Models/2 - Modules.md

 It turns out that implementing these capabilities is not as easy as it at first seems.
 In particular, the synchronization has typically been one of the most challenging concepts for programmers to understand.
-Given the amount of time spend in sync calls, it is recommended that considerable time and effort be put into its design.
+Given the amount of time spent in sync calls, it is recommended that considerable time and effort be put into its design.

-= Basic Synchronization =
+## Basic Synchronization

 An object's sync method actually performs two essential functions.
 First, it updates the state of an object to a designated point in time, and second